emqx/emqx-docs/en_US/data-integration/data-bridges.md

 Async mode is the data processing mode of the data integration.
 By enabling the Async mode, we can prevent the message publishing services from being blocked by the I/O pressure.
 Note: The time series of the message publishing might be affected, as the data integration may be still processing the queued messages while the client has already sent several new messages.

 To improve the data processing efficiency, EMQX has enabled the Async mode by default.
-You can use the following commands to disable the Async mode if your application has strict requirements on the time series.
+Use the following command to disable it if your application has strict requirements on the time series.

 Example code